 Brick Court Chambers is a committed advocate of equality and diversity at the Bar.
 It is our unequivocal policy to treat everyone equally and fairly regardless of their age, disability, gender reassignment, identity or expression, marital or civil partnership status, political persuasion, pregnancy or maternity, race, colour, nationality or ethnic or national origin, religion or belief, sex or gender, sexual orientation or social background.

 Some of our initiatives and the projects we are proud to support are set out below.

-If you would like to learn more, please contact our Equality and Diversity Officer, Andrew Henshaw QC.
+If you would like to learn more, please contact our Equality and Diversity Officer, Kelyn Bacon QC.

 Brick Court Chambers is dedicated to achieving equality of opportunity.
 In accordance with our commitment to treat everyone equally and fairly, we assess candidates for pupillage and tenancy on merit alone.
 However, we recognise that women, members of ethnic monitories, LGBT+ and those with disabilities are disproportionately under-represented in our areas of practice, including within chambers.
 We particularly encourage applications from these groups.
 For our full Equal Opportunities Policy click here and for our Equality Procedures click here.

 We are committed to offering opportunities for gaining experience and practice development to all pupils and members of chambers equally without discrimination.
 For our Equal Access to and Fair Allocation of Work policy please click here.

 We are determined to provide a work environment in which all can flourish and in which individuals, clients and the public are treated with dignity and respect.
 For our Anti-Harassment Policy click here.